 By Michael P. Sampson (part 7 of 8)

-Jurisdiction Over Real and Personal Property Located in County Where Florida Divorce Is Pending
+In Rem Jurisdiction Over Property Located in County Where Florida Divorce Is Pending

 If property at issue in a divorce case is within the court’s jurisdictional boundaries, it doesn’t matter if the owners or those claiming an interest in the property reside outside Florida.
-The court has jurisdiction over the property at issue.
-Such jurisdiction is known as in rem jurisdiction.
+The court has in rem jurisdiction over the property at issue.

-Jurisdiction in rem, founded on property in the court’s territorial bounds, can substitute for personal jurisdiction.
+Jurisdiction in rem, founded on property within the court’s territorial bounds, can substitute for personal jurisdiction.
 See Stephens, Scott, Florida’s Third Species of Jurisdiction, Vol. 82, No. 3, Florida Bar Journal 10 (March 2008); Publix Super Markets, Inc. v.
 Cheesbro Roofing, Inc., 502 So.
-2d 484, 486-87 (Fla.
+2d 484 (Fla.
 5th DCA 1987) (an action asking the court to act directly on property or title to the property is an in rem action, which must be brought in the county where the land lies).
 See also State, Dep’t of Nat.
 Res. v.
 Antioch Univ., 533 So.
 2d 869 (Fla.
 1st DCA 1988); Seven Hills, Inc. v.
 Bentley, 848 So.
 2d 345 (Fla.
 1st DCA 2003).

 Joinder of Nonparty Co-Owners of Property in Florida Divorce Is Necessary to Adjudicate Their Interests

-A divorce judge cannot adjudicate property interests of co-owners unless joined as parties.
+A divorce judge can’t adjudicate property interests of co-owners unless joined as parties.
 In Bailey v.
-Bailey, Case No. 4D19-3459 (Fla.
-4th DCA January 27, 2021) a mother-in-Law claimed interest in real property, to be distributed in a divorce.
-The wife sought partition of the property in her counterpetition.
+Bailey, 310 So.
+3d 103 (Fla.
+4th DCA 2021) a mother-in-Law claimed interest in real property, to be distributed in a divorce.
+The wife sought partition of the property.
 After joining mother-in-law as an indispensable party, the wife dropped her partition claim.
-The mother-in-law, who claimed she owned the property with the husband and wife as joint tenants with rights of survivorship, moved to intervene, but the trial court denied her motion.
+But the mother-in-law claimed she owned the property with the divorcing couple as joint tenants with rights of survivorship.
+She moved to intervene, but the trial court denied her motion.
 The divorce judge could adjudicate only the husband’s and wife’s respective one-third interest in the property, but that adjudication would likely impact the right of survivorship in the property held as joint tenants.
-Therefore, the mother-in-law’s joinder was required.
+Therefore, the 4th DCA held, the mother-in-law’s joinder was required.

 See also Salituri v.
 Salituri, 184 So.
-3d 1250, 1252 (Fla.
-4th DCA 2016), the court reversed a judgment purporting to distribute property in a divorce absent joinder of the husband’s dad, who co-owned the property.
+3d 1250 (Fla.
+4th DCA 2016), in which the same court reversed a judgment purporting to distribute property in a divorce absent joinder of the husband’s dad, who co-owned the property.
 In a dissolution of marriage action, in Matajek v.
 Skowronska, 927 So.
-2d 981, 985 (Fla.
+2d 981 (Fla.
 5th DCA 2006), the trial judge erred in adjudicating the full value of and assigning to the wife real property titled to a partnership co-owned between Husband’s limited liability company and a partner not a party.

 That’s what the court found in Nelson v.
 Nelson, 206 So.
-3d 818, 820-21 (Fla.
-2d DCA 2016), a California home a couple transferred during their marriage to an irrevocable trust the ex-husband established for the benefit of his ex-wife and her descendants was not a marital asset subject to equitable distribution.
+3d 818 (Fla.
+2d DCA 2016).
+The Nelsons transferred their California home during their marriage to an irrevocable trust.
+The ex-husband established the trust for the benefit of his ex-wife and her descendants.
+The home wasn’t a marital asset subject to equitable distribution.
 The home lost its character as a marital asset once the couple transferred it into the irrevocable trust.
 To reach the assets of an irrevocable trust, all contingent beneficiaries were indispensable parties who would have to be joined.

 Personal Jurisdiction Over Parties Gives the Court Power to Compel Them To Take Acts Regarding Property Outside the Court’s Jurisdiction